There is equipment to help people with a sensory loss with everyday activities in their own home.

 To get a hearing aid, digital hearing aid or cochlear implant, go to your doctor.
 They will refer you to an ear, nose and throat consultant.

-You can search for services and products and can find links to more information that you might find useful below.
+You can search our Community Directory and can find links to more information that you might find useful below.

 - Hearing loss

 - British Sign Language videos